Continuity of service (or continuous service) is calculated from the date that the employee starts work with the organisation.

 - If the employer is unable to offer work to the employee because none is available, continuity of service may be preserved during the period of inactivity.

-- Continuity of service is preserved during maternity leave, paternity leave, adoption leave and parental leave.
+- Continuity of service is preserved during all types of family friendly leave, annual leave and sickness absence.

 - It is essential that employers are clear what happens to continuity of service during career breaks and sabbaticals.